joshfrench/rakismet/README.md

 For any attribute you don't specify, Rakismet will try to find an attribute or method matching the default name.
-As mentioned above, if user_ip, user_agent, and referrer are not present on your model, Rakismet will attempt to find them in the request environment when +spam?+ is called from within a Rakismet-aware controller action.
+As mentioned above, if user_ip, user_agent, and referrer are not present on your model, Rakismet will attempt to find them in the request environment when `spam?` is called from within a Rakismet-aware controller action.

 Controller Behavior
 ===================

 Most of the time you won't be checking for spam on every action defined in your controller.
-If you only call +spam?+ within CommentsController#create and you'd like to reduce filter overhead, has_rakismet takes :only and :except parameters that work like the standard before/around/after filter options.
+If you only call `spam?` within CommentsController#create and you'd like to reduce filter overhead, has_rakismet takes :only and :except parameters that work like the standard before/around/after filter options.